pairingwg/bls_standard/minutes/spec-v1.md

 weak sources of randomness.
 This was also done in [EdDSA spec](https://tools.ietf.org/html/rfc8032).

 * The specification uses SHA256 as used in many existing implementations.
-The text refers to "SHA" for now.
 If we decide to support SHA512 later, the change should be straight-forward.

 * For hashing to curves, we use indifferentiable hashing in order to be "future-proof", even though a weaker security notion (with a slightly more efficient instantiation) suffices for security for BLS signatures.